 Be sure to rule out any medical causes for your furry friend's chewing habit before addressing it as a behavioral issue.
 If you suspect a problem with your dog's health, always be sure to seek out professional medical advice.

 As maddening as the dreaded chewing stage can be, there is a light at the end of the tunnel for new dog owners.
 Most dogs will grow out of this phase early on in their first year.
 Of course, some will require extra behavioral training.
 Underlying dental issues could also prolong the teething.
 Dog parents need to note that as your pup moves beyond adolescence and into adulthood, their urge to chew will lessen but not disappear completely.
-It's in their nature, after all, and chewing is quite healthy, under the right circumstances!

-How to Stop Puppies from Chewing Excessively?
+How to Stop Dogs from Chewing Things

 Early intervention and consistent training are key to preventing destructive habits and ensuring your puppy learns to chew on appropriate items.
 Just as there are quite a few reasons as to why a dog might start chewing, there are many methods and appropriate chew toys you can use to address their habit, such as: